 I also still have a Roland JX-8P at my parents’ house which was one of my first ever synthesizers.
 Back in the early days of house Marshall Jefferson used that one a lot.
 His signature bass and pad sound actually came from the JX-8P.

-I was so excited to find this machine because by the time I had even began making music this synth was already discontinued.
+I was so excited to find this machine because by the time I had even begun making music this synth was already discontinued.

 For my track ‘Tears’, that I made with Frankie Knuckles in 1989, I used the MKS-70.
 I still have the patch for that track at home.

 I have to mention the Roland SH-101 too.
 I’ve got a Roland Juno-60 which I have used for a long time.
-The Roland Jupiter 8 is amazing but it’s massive.
+The Roland Jupiter 8 is amazing but it’s massive – here is a good software emulation by Arturia: Jup-8V available at Plugin Boutique.

-I like my set up to be like an aeroplane cockpit, so I can reach everything without moving too much, so the Roland SH-101 is perfect.
+I like my set up to be like an airplane cockpit, so I can reach everything without moving too much, so the Roland SH-101 is perfect.

 So much of your music was made on hardware.
 What do you think of all the software that producers use today?

-Let me tell you a story.
-Finnish producer Sasse, who runs the respected Mood Music label in Berlin, is known for his love of hardware, analogue gear, and synths.
-But when I met him he says that even though he owns all of that stuff, he still tends to use the digital emulators when he writes music.
+Satoshi Tomiie: Let me tell you a story.
+Finnish producer Sasse, who runs the respected Mood Music label in Berlin, is known for his love of hardware, analog gear, and synths.
+But when I met him he says that even though he owns all of that stuff, he still tends to use the digital emulators when he writes music, plugins like the LuSH-101 mentioned above.

 He will only use the real, physical synths if he feels that the digital version isn’t as good.
 Very occasionally soft synths do not sound as good as the real thing, but a lot of the time, they do.

-It’s nice to have everything analogue in your studio, but I remember the days of total recall and it was a pain in the ass.
-Mixing out of box is not as bad as it used to be.
+It’s nice to have everything analog in your studio, but I remember the days of total recall and it was a pain in the ass.
+Mixing out of the box is not as bad as it used to be.

 What soft synths are you fond of?

-Arturia’s plug ins are good for bass.
+Satoshi Tomiie: Arturia’s plug-ins are good for bass.
 Native Instruments’ FM8 is also good for bass, and at the moment that seems to be a ‘trendy bass’.

 I’m trying to go down the software emulator route.
 They’re not exactly the same as the hardware versions, but they’re good enough.